maxxiimo/the-front-end-manifesto/chp8-device-detection.md

   > This library adds media queries support to browsers that don't support it (like Internet Explorer 5.5-8).

 The key for these JavaScript-based fixes is that JavaScript must be available or enabled, but unfortunately this is not always the case.

-Fortunately for our end-users, we approached development from a mobile first perspective.
-If media queries or JavaScript are not available, breakpoints will not take affect, and our users will be served our four column layout, which is not a bad fallback since the site will still look great and be readable: Another perk of the mobile first approach!
+Since we approached development from a mobile first perspective, if media queries or JavaScript are not available, breakpoints will not take affect, and our users will be served our four column layout, which is not a bad fallback since the site will still look great and be readable: Another perk of the mobile first approach!

 > Employ progressive enhancements and graceful degradation.